algernon/keyboardio-worklog/worklog.md

 ## OSX

 Figured out why *reading* from the keyboard didn't work under OSX: we need the `clocal` flag set on the serial device.
 It is set on Linux and Windows by default, but is unset on OSX.
 Once set, reading form the keyboard works 100% reliably without the CDC hack.
-Writing.... writing still times out, and tweaking termios flags did not help yet.
+Writing... writing needs to be gated.
+Updated `chrysalis-focus` to do that on OSX (but only on OSX).

 # 2018-12-15